sentinelleader/freeswitch-debian-package/README.md

 # freeswitch-debian-package

-This repo contains the debian files needed for building deb packagesi for UBUNTU.
+This repo contains the debian files needed for building deb packages for UBUNTU, (Tested on ubuntu 12.04 and 14.04).
 There is a separate debian packaging files for music and sound.
 Below are the steps to build the packages.

 ####Building Freeswitch packages